kvankova/code-embedder/README.md

 - 🛠️ Easy setup: Simply add the action to your GitHub workflow and format your `README` code blocks.
 - 🌐 Language agnostic: Works with any programming language or file type.

-By using Code Embedder, you can focus on writing and updating your actual code, while letting the action take care of keeping your documentation current.
-This reduces the risk of outdated or incorrect code examples in your project documentation.
+By using **Code Embedder**, you can focus on writing and updating your actual code 💻, while letting the action take care of keeping your documentation current 📚🔄.
+This reduces the risk of outdated or incorrect code examples in your project documentation 🚫🔍, ensuring your `README` always reflects the latest changes 🆕✨.

 ## 🔍 How it works